dowlinglab/hfcs-fffit/README.rst

 `here <https://manual.gromacs.org/documentation/2021.2/install-guide/index.html>`_ )

-**WARNING**: Cloning the ``hfcs-fffit`` repository will take some time and ~1.5 GB of disk space since it contains the latin hypercube samples that have ~1e6 parameter sets each.
+**WARNING**: Cloning the ``hfcs-fffit`` repository will take some time and ~1.5 GB of disk space since it contains the Latin hypercube that have ~1e6 parameter sets each.

 An example of the procedure is provided below: